Chapter 1 - Starting programming with Python#

 You are expected to hand in this code.

-The aim is to calculate flow velocity and water depth in a river from known variables and parameters (find out through a web search what the difference is between “variable” and “parameter”).
+The aim is to calculate flow velocity and water depth in a river from known variables and parameters (use a web search to find out what the difference is between “variable” and “parameter”).
 The flow resistance parameter for this river is \(C = 44\) m1/2/s, the discharge \(Q = 2500\) m3/s, the channel width \(W = 500\) m and the channel gradient \(S = 1.6 × 10^{−4}\) m/m. \(Q\) is defined as:

 where \(h\) is water depth in m and \(u\) is flow velocity in m/s averaged over the depth and width of the channel. \(u\) is related to \(h\) following the Chezy equation: